Introduction

 But Kratie is worth a drop-by for more than just these sacred dolphins.
 It makes an excellent base for exploring the river and surrounding areas, including the enviably pretty Koh Trong, a three-kilometre long island facing the town’s riverfront.
 We’re going to utterly abuse the word “lovely” here, because it really is.
 One of the prettiest places we’ve seen in Cambodia, with clean, lush villages surrounded by palms and banana trees that you can explore on a nine-kilometre cycle trail, where you’ll find floating villages, a long beach made of sand waves, some of the largest mango trees we’ve ever seen, stunning views across the Mekong, and plenty of warm smiles.
 Throw in a stop for a coconut or two, and we think you may have found paradise.

 Kratie itself too has enough colonial architecture to reward wanderers, as well as a good handful ofwelcoming guesthouses, and a smattering of decent restaurants that have grown up to meet the steadily growing number of tourists.
 The surrounding villages live up to fantasies of lush, riverside Cambodia, with green paddy and beautifully polished stilted wooden homes shaded by thick palms.
+Going south is the small riverside town of Chhlong, once home to a busy colonial outpost whose shabby vestiges can be found, including the lovely Le Relais Hotel, which has been closed for the last five years, though workmen were beavering away in the grounds when we visited in April 2016, so who knows.

 The journey to Sambor is especially lovely for its tree-lined lanes and picturesque villages, but we were even more struck by the ride down to Chhlong whose route is lined by tall-stilted homes standing proud in fields that will no doubt be flooded in less arid times of the year.
 On the way back, you can drop in to the Roko Kandal pagoda, one of the smallest and loveliest in the country.